hiroshica/FT232H.NET/README.md

 # MadeInTheUSB FT232H NET Library

-A .NET/Windows library to talk to the FTDI chip FT232H.

-The library MadeInTheUSB.FT232H provides an abstraction to program
+The .NET/Windows library MadeInTheUSB.FT232H provides an abstraction to program
 * The SPI protocol
 * The GPIOs
 for break out based on the FTDI chip FT232H.